 I’m “obsessed” by surfaces?
 I’m only joking.

 There’s no such thing as tone of voice in instant message.
 Had you been joking all along?
 A joke has a mirror’s opacity: a pun’s the double of a word reflected, reversed left to right, not its true image.
 Its meaning bounces back.
 A reminder: every phrase mirrors its speaker, each word reflects its author.
-I catch myself in the mirror sometimes, certain expressions.
-Just occasionally I still look exactly like what it looked like you were looking for.
+I catch myself in the mirror sometimes,

 Who goes there?… Is it only me?
 Is it only myself?